The Florida Project-2017

 An impressive Pixar product, Lou is the more accessible of all the entries with a heartfelt and uplifting message.

-In this age of school bullying awareness, the piece is an important one.
-Chubby J.J. takes pleasure in snatching other kids’ toys on the playground, keeping them for himself.
+In this age of school bullying awareness, the piece is essential.
+Chubby J.J. enjoys snatching other kids’ toys on the playground, keeping them for himself.

 A sweet creature named Lou collects lost toys and shapes himself using the toys, returning them to various parts of the playground for the kids to find the next day.
 When Lou and J.J.’s worlds collide, Lou teaches J.J. a valuable lesson in goodness and fairness.

-Lou is a wonderful short film that must be seen by small children and adults alike to experience a humanistic, wonderful tale.
+Lou is an excellent short film that must be seen by small children and adults alike to experience a humanistic, wonderful tale.
 Grade: A

 Dear Basketball-2017 (won)

-The shortest of all the entries, Dear Basketball is a piece written by NBA superstar Kobe Bryant that features a lovely narrative by a young boy (presumably Bryant himself), who develops a love for the game of basketball and his inevitable rise among the ranks of athletes.
+The shortest of all the entries, Dear Basketball, is a piece written by NBA superstar Kobe Bryant.
+It features a lovely narrative by a young boy (presumably Bryant himself) who develops a love for the game of basketball and his inevitable rise among the ranks of athletes.

-As he ages, his body wears down and he realizes his time on the court has come to an end.
+As he ages, his body wears down, and he realizes his time on the court has ended.

-The storytelling in Dear Basketball is inspiring to young boys and girls everywhere and, never mind that it is a piece about basketball, can be an inspired message really about anything.
+The storytelling in Dear Basketball inspires young boys and girls everywhere.
+Although it is a piece about basketball, it can be an inspired message about anything.

 My one slight gripe to this Short is its minimal length and I wonder if it could have been fleshed out slightly.
 Grade: B+